-We hope you enjoyed our Food & Fun post that listed many things for you to do in Boulder.
+We hope you enjoyed our How to Have Tons of Fun in Boulder post that listed many things for you to do in Boulder.
 Now, we are back with places to eat in Boulder.
 The city is packed with great restaurants of every cuisine, so you’ll have no problem finding something to satisfy.
 Don’t forget that the Pearl Street Mall, a pedestrian shopping and dining mecca, has lots of restaurants & shops.
 So, no shortage of great dining spots.
 Enjoy!

 PLACES TO EAT